 Why “hay fever” has stuck isn't clear.
 The term has survived for more than 200 years, though.
 It's outlasted other terms, including “rose cold” and “rose fever.”
 Just like we once thought “hay fever” was caused by the smell of hay, people once believed the smell of roses caused the condition, too.

-Allergies rarely develop as brand new cases as adults.
+Can you have adult-onset allergies?
+Allergies rarely develop as brand-new cases as adults.
 That's not to say it never happens, though.
 However, many adults experience symptoms afresh and wonder how and why.

 Although you may have developed a fresh new case of allergies, there's often a different explanation.
 Allergies seem to go through stages.
 Many people experience intense allergy symptoms as children and adolescents, only to find that their symptoms recede in young adulthood.
 Then later in life those allergies tend to roar back to life.
 In their 30s, a time when many become parents, allergy sufferers often suffer like they did as kids.
 Some speculate this has something to do with the colds kids bring home to Mom and Dad, since both colds and allergies influence the immune system.